 example.com, then your WordPress dashboard is at

-If you’re not already logged in, then WordPress will prompt you to log in.
+WordPress will prompt you to log in if you’re not already logged in.

-You can either change the tagline, or remove it entirely by clearing out the box.
+You can change the tagline or remove it by clearing the box.

 Once you’ve changed that, scroll down to the bottom of the page and click the ‘Save Changes’ button.

 Now, you can visit your site and see your new tagline in place: